Skip to main content

 About

 Miguel Escobar is an Episcopal priest in the Diocese of Long Island, currently serving a two-year curacy at San Andrés Episcopal Church in Sunset Park, Brooklyn, a Spanish-language, Latino congregation.
-His ministry lives at the intersection of faith, justice, and economics, and his writing and teaching explore Christianity’s complicated relationship with money, wealth, and poverty from the perspective of parish life.
+His writing and teaching explore Christianity’s complicated relationship with money, wealth, and poverty.

 Although only recently ordained, Miguel has worked in the Episcopal Church for nearly two decades in roles spanning communications, leadership development, theological education, and fundraising.
 He served as communications assistant to Presiding Bishop Katharine Jefferts Schori, directed leadership and formation programs at the Episcopal Church Foundation, and later served as the program director for Anglican Studies at Episcopal Divinity School at Union Theological Seminary.
 Across these roles, he focused on strengthening theological education and leadership formation.